-The Africa Islamic Economic Foundation (AFRIEF) is an independent development organization that provides a distinctive Islamic perspectives on economic and social issues.
-Incorporated and governed by the corporate laws of Ghana AFRIEF’s work encompasses a range of advisory, research, policy and field-building activities.
+The Africa Islamic Economic Foundation (AFRIEF) is an independent development organization that provides a distinctive Islamic perspectives on economic, development and social issues.
+Registered and governed by the corporate laws of Ghana, AFRIEF’s work encompasses a range of advisory, research, policy and field-building activities.
 AFRIEF sets the benchmark on public policy by drawing together the most innovative thinking available from some of the world’s foremost experts and applying that thinking to the challenges facing Africa.

 Working in close collaboration with its strategic partners in a number of key African countries, AFRIEF networks with individuals, Governments, public and private sector organizations to promote the asset-based paradigm of economic development in Africa.
 It also acts as a unique catalyst for partnerships across public, private and social sectors by mobilizing financial and human resources to confront Africa’s social needs and offers information and resources to link investors with investment opportunities in Africa.

-Within the general promotion of Islamic Economics and Finance, AFRIEF puts research work at the centre of its efforts, with the goal of better understanding and interpreting trends and structures of social-economic phenomena for the advancement of knowledge.
-Recognising that a country’s GDP does not tell the whole story about the health of its economy, AFRIEF promotes an alternative economic thought that emphasizes and places the well-being of the individual on centre stage.
+Within the general promotion of Islamic Economics and Finance, AFRIEF puts research work at the center of its efforts, with the goal of better understanding and interpreting trends and structures of social-economic phenomena for the advancement of knowledge.
+Recognizing that a country’s GDP does not tell the whole story about the health of its economy, AFRIEF promotes an alternative economic thought that emphasizes and places the well-being of the individual on center stage.

 AFRIEF supports national regulatory institutions like Central Banks, Security and Exchange, and Insurance regulatory bodies as well as Investment and Export Promotion Agencies to develop plans and roadmaps towards a well-functioning Islamic Finance and Halal markets in Africa.